silvandiepen/sil-syntax/README.md

 ## Installation

-From the command line: `apm install styri-syntax`
+From the command line: `apm install sil-syntax`

 Or directly in Atom: